liugangcode/torch-molecule/README.md

 > More examples can be found in the `examples` and `tests` folders.

 `torch-molecule` supports applications in broad domains from chemistry, biology, to materials science.
-To get started, you can load prepared datasets from `torch_molecule.dataset` (updated after v0.1.3):
+To get started, you can load prepared datasets from `torch_molecule.datasets` (updated after v0.1.3):

 | Dataset | Description | Function |
 |---------|-------------|----------|